ssswh33/individual-financial-investment-report/README.md

 The class instructor asked us to build a dashboard report to help him understand his investment performance on a P2P platform.

 ## Data Source
-The dataset was provided by the class instrcutor,containing data from 2018-2019.
+The dataset was provided by the class instrcutor,containing data from 2018-2019. </br>
-*For credential resaon, I cannot upload the dataset.*
+*For credential resaon, dataset isn't uploaded.*

 ## Challenge & Solution
 **Challenge:** The dataset contained more than 100 messy fields and almost every field's name was unreadable. </br>